-The latest syllabus is version 2, published April 2022.
+The latest syllabus is version 1, published September 2020.
 There are no significant changes which affect teaching.
-Any textbooks endorsed to support the syllabus for examination from 2020 are still suitable for use with this syllabus.

-1 Why choose this syllabus?
+1 Why Choose This Syllabus?

-Key benefits
+Key Benefits

 Cambridge IGCSE is the world's most popular international qualification for 14 to 16 year olds, although it can be taken by students of other ages.
 It is tried, tested and trusted.